Mongrel Punt AFL Awards History

 2024 – Will Ashcroft

 THOUGHTS – Pleased with this.
-The “player ratings” system we use has seen a forward actually rewarded, and this season, Brandon Starcevich came second to Ashcroft, so this is working as intended.
+The “player ratings” system we use has seen a forward actually rewarded, and in 2024, Brandon Starcevich came second to Ashcroft, so this is working as intended.

 Robert Flower Wingman of the Year Award – weekly wingman tallies combine to find the best wingman of the year